Point Guard College

 The players don't have a lot of time in the dorms, as they typically have less than an hour following the evening gym session to shower, have a snack and be in their room before curfew.

-The dorms are typically two players to a room, although a few dorms are singles, triples or quads.
-If desired, you can make a roommate request after you register for your session.
+The dorms are typically two players to a room.
+If desired, you can make a roommate request during the registration process.

 At many camps, the Director is a celebrity athlete or coach who lends his or her name to the program — but little else.